 This humbling reminder emphasizes that if God is going to do it, man can’t undo it.
 Does God want to provide for the needs of my family?
 Yes, of course!
 Does God need men to accomplish that provision?
 No. Would it be nice and validating if people would support our mission and ministry?
 Yes, but I don’t need that validation as long as I am sure that our family is acting in obedience to God.

-All that to say (and yes I realize it is ironic for a writer to use such a phrase) I realize that it’s my wrong thinking gets me into trouble.
+All that to say (and yes I realize it is ironic for a writer to use such a phrase) I realize that it’s my wrong thinking that gets me into trouble.
 Whether or not I feel rejected by people, I know that I will not be rejected by God.
 Because Jesus.

 Kristin N. Spencer